 Because you prepare everything the night before, you literally just have to open your fridge and get the overnight oats in the morning, making this the quickest breakfast ever.
 If you are really hungry, you may find that you have finished eating your breakfast before your morning coffee is ready!

 You don’t even have to spend a lot of time the night before preparing.
-You just need to combine all the ingredients thoroughly, which should take you less than 5 minutes, especially if you have a good blender.
+You just need to mix all of the ingredients, which should take you less than 5 minutes, especially if you have a good blender.

 I stacked all the ingredients before combining them so you can see how pretty it looks, but since you don’t have to worry about pretty pictures for your blog, you don’t have to do that.